History of the House System

 Historically, the house system was a traditional feature of many British boarding schools where a student would be assigned a “house” (dorm).
-Led by the House Master (adult dormitory supervisor), student activities and competitions were organized with other houses throughout the school year in order to develop student leadership among peers.
+Led by the House Master (adult dormitory supervisor), student activities and competitions were organized with other houses throughout the school year in order to develop comradery and student leadership among peers.
 Today it continues throughout the British Commonwealth and has been adapted by classical Christians schools in America.

 At Heritage Oak, students are placed in houses for many of the same reasons.
 Every aspect of school life is designed to help students grow academically, spiritually, in character and in comradery.
 Our House System is designed to help facilitate our goals for all graduates and our school-wide learner outcomes through four Pillars:

 - Honor & School Spirit